zhm86/winnfsd/README.md

 * Fork of WinNFSd_edited by ZeWarden(http://github.com/ZeWaren/WinNFSd_edited), based on WinNFSd by vincentgao (http://sourceforge.net/projects/winnfsd/).
 * License: GPL.
 * Runs on all major versions of Windows.
+* All warnings and Unicode-related errors are fixed

 Description
 --------------------